yonah-ag/musescore-recorder-fingering/README.md

-This program is free software; you can redistribute it or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation and appearing in the accompanying LICENCE file.
+This program is free software; you can redistribute it or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation and appearing in the accompanying LICENSE file.

 RecorderFont is freeware by algomgom and was downloaded from: https://www.fontspace.com/recorder-font-f13338